The Sepik River Crocodile Festival is a three day cultural celebration staged annually in Ambunti, East Sepik Province, of Papua New Guinea.

-The festival is usually held every first weekend of August and this year, it will be celebrated starting from the 5th through to 7th August.
+The festival is usually held every first weekend of August and this year, it will be celebrated tomorrow (Friday 5th) through to Sunday, August 7th.

 The Sepik River is one of the largest rivers in the Asia-Pacific region and is home to some of the world’s largest freshwater crocodiles.

-In Sepik culture, man and crocodile share a special bond.
+In Sepik, the culture man and the crocodile share a special bond.
 The crocodile symbolises strength, power and manhood.